-Vietnam's tariff regime suffers from a lack of transparency.
-The National Assembly establishes tariff bands for each product.
-The government is free to adjust applied tariffs within the bands and does so frequently.
-There is no published tariff schedule, and it is often difficult to determine when and how tariffs have changed.
+The National Assembly retains authority over setting tariff bands for each product and the government is free to adjust applied tariffs within the bands.
+There is no online published tariff schedule, and it is often difficult to determine when and how much tariffs have changed.